GMH-Code/Quake2-WASM/README.md

 - This renderer cannot be restarted once it has started, meaning you cannot change display modes without reverting to the software renderer.
 Forcing this in the code will result in the GL context (the 3D shapes) becoming corrupted.

 Usage of the software renderer will likely be saved in the user's configuration, so to get back to OpenGL mode after reverting, the game must be restarted with `+set vid_renderer gl1`.

-It appears as though the first two issues are likely within GL4ES, but it could also be due to some other improper shutdown of the GL context when the video is restarted.
-Either way, reverting to the software renderer at least allows the user to save before exiting the game.

-These OpenGL 1.x issues may someday be fixed by modifying the currently unusable OpenGL ES 3.x renderer to use native WebGL 2.x.

 ### Heap Usage